-Of all the Winter Squash varieties available in the fall, Butternut is a favorite!
-It’s one of the easiest to recognize and one of the most versatile of the winter squashes.
-This squash, which looks like an elongated bell with a smooth, beige peel, has a creamy texture once cooked, and can be halved lengthwise and baked; used in gratins; or peeled, cubed, and steamed.
-(It’s also one of the easiest winter squashes to peel!)
-Once cooked by steaming or baking, it is also delicious in purees.
+Butternut Squash is one of the most versatile and easiest to recognize of the winter squashes.
+This squash, which looks like an elongated bell with a smooth, beige skin, has a creamy texture once cooked, and can be halved lengthwise and baked, used in gratins, or peeled, cubed, and steamed.
+Once cooked by steaming or baking, it is also delicious in purees, soups, and pies.